 RJ Balaji Simping For Actor Suriya

 In another interview, he clarified, “Suriya Sir’s fans were there, and I felt he was expressing some opinions.
-But I don’t think it was necessary, as everyone doesn’t have same path.
+But I don’t think it was necessary, as everyone doesn’t have the same path.
 For example, like Vijay Sir does.”

-Subscribe to our channels on TelegramWhatsApp, and Instagram and get the best stories of the day delivered to you personally.
+Subscribe to our TelegramWhatsApp, and Instagram channels and get the best stories of the day delivered to you personally.